3 steps to prevent water damage in your home

-Periodically check for leaks under the sink where the hose connects to the water supply.
-Look around the base of the dishwasher for evidence of leaks, such as discoloured, warped or soft flooring materials, or water damage to nearby cabinets.
+Periodically check for leaks under the sink where the hose connects to the water supply and look around the base of the dishwasher for evidence of leaks, like discoloured, warped or soft flooring materials or water damage to nearby cabinets.

-If your refrigerator has an icemaker, make sure the hose connection is securely attached to the water supply line.
-Also, a wet spot on the floor may be a sign of a crimped icemaker line about to burst.
+If your refrigerator has an icemaker, make sure the hose connection is securely attached to the water supply line and keep an eye out for wet spots on the floor as these can be signs you may have a crimped icemaker line about to burst.

 Showers and bathtubs